lcnbr/PhysVault/PhysNotes/QFTII/YM eoms.md

 tags:
 - qftII
 ---
  Let us briefly summarise the equation of motion for non-abelian gauge theory.
-They directly reflect the equations of motion for [[electrodynamics in GR|electrodynamics]], but due to the non-abelian nature of the gauge group, the partial derivatives need to be replaced by covariant derivatives.
+They directly reflect the equations of motion for [[../GR/electrodynamics in GR|electrodynamics]], but due to the non-abelian nature of the gauge group, the partial derivatives need to be replaced by covariant derivatives.

-The homogeneous Maxwell equation, also known as a Bianchi identity, derives from the [[Lie bracket|Jacobi identity]] of three covariant derivatives.
+The homogeneous Maxwell equation, also known as a Bianchi identity, derives from the [[../math/Lie bracket|Jacobi identity]] of three covariant derivatives.
 For Yang-Mills theory it can be written as
 $$
 \left[D_{\rho}, F_{\mu \nu}\right]+\left[D_{\nu}, F_{\rho \mu}\right]+\left[D_{\mu}, F_{\nu \rho}\right]=0 \quad \text { or } \quad \varepsilon^{\mu v \rho \sigma}\left[D_{\rho}, F_{\mu \nu}\right]=0 .
 $$